 Under the TCA covenant agreement, which is signed by both parents/guardians and students at the time of enrollment, families are very strongly encouraged to commit to the family-school partnership by attending three conferences per year.
-The conference attendance rate for the 2018-2019 school year was 92% of all families participating in teacher-family conferences.
+Due to the pandemic planning needed last spring, TCA was unable to conduct its spring conference as normal.
+The conference attendance rate for the 2019-2020 school year was 89% of all families participating in teacher-family conferences.
 Additionally all TCA families in the middle school are strongly encouraged to commit to 20 volunteer hours annually in support of our school-family partnership.